by-jp/www.byjp.me/content/photos/instagram/gdljixikbfeydqriyv7itofjim/index.md

 - imported
 - from-instagram
 ---
-There's nothing quite like an impressive room filled with impressive dancers demonstrating their joie-de-vivre to an incredible live band\! 😊
+There's nothing quite like an impressive room filled with impressive dancers demonstrating their joie-de-vivre to an incredible live band! 😊